 Indiana’s Trusted Personal Injury Advocates Since 1963.

-Okay, you find yourself in a tough predicament.
-You’ve been in a car accident, but you don’t have auto insurance.
+Let’s say that you have found yourself in this tough predicament: you’ve been in a car accident in Indianapolis, but you don’t have auto insurance.
 Maybe something happened that caused you to lose your policy.
 Maybe you had been planning to deal with it but kept forgetting or running out of time.
-But now you’re looking at damage to your car and possibly personal injury to boot.
-Can you file a claim in this situation?
+Maybe you didn’t even realize your policy had ended!

 How will you pay for car repairs and medical bills?
 Can you file a personal injury claim if you don’t have insurance?
 The good news is you still may have legal recourse to recoup your losses.